qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

       :align: center

    You'll probably find that the text styling has used default values and the labels are consequently very hard to read.
-Set the label text format to have a dark-grey or black color and a light-yellow buffer.
+Update the :guilabel:`Text` to use a dark-grey or black :guilabel:`Color` and the :guilabel:`Buffer` to use a light-yellow :guilabel:`Color`.

    The map will look somewhat like this, depending on scale: